mbeckem/tiro/docs/building.md

 -   `TIRO_DEV=<ON|OFF>`
      Build in development mode.
 This enables warnings and tests by default.
 It also disables the current build time in version.h in order to prevent needless recompilation.
 -   `TIRO_TESTS=<ON|OFF>`
      Build the unit test target.
-Defaults to `ON` if Tiro is being built in development mode.
+Defaults to `ON` if tiro is being built in development mode.
 -   `TIRO_EXAMPLES=<ON|OFF>`
      Build the examples projects.
-Defaults to `ON` if TIro is being built in development mode.
+Defaults to `ON` if tiro is being built in development mode.
 -   `TIRO_WARNINGS=<ON|OFF>`
      Build with pedantic warnings enabled.
 Should be enabled during development mode.
 Defaults to `OFF` if Tiro is not being built in development mode.
 -   `TIRO_WERROR=<ON|OFF>`